runnerty/docs/versioned_docs/version-3.0.0/chain.md

 ### Metadata

-Estos son los metadatos que podemos indicar a nivel de `chain`.
+These are the metadata that we can indicate from a `chain`.

 | Metadata          | Description                                                                                                                                                                                                |
 | :---------------- | :--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |